Debra Messing

 Debra Lynn Messing (born August 15, 1968) is an American actress.
 After graduating from New York University's Tisch School of the Arts, Messing starred in the television series Ned and Stacey on Fox (1995–1997) and Prey on ABC (1998).
 She achieved her breakthrough role as Grace Adler, an interior designer, on the NBC sitcom Will & Grace (1998–2006, 2017–2020), for which she received seven Golden Globe Award nominations and five Primetime Emmy Award nominations for Outstanding Lead Actress in a Comedy Series, winning once, in 2003.

-From 2007 to 2008, Messing starred as Molly Kagan, the ex-wife of a Hollywood film mogul, on the television miniseries The Starter Wife, for which she received two Golden Globe nominations, a Primetime Emmy Award nomination, and a Screen Actors Guild Award nomination.
+From 2007 to 2008, Messing starred as Molly Kagan, the ex-wife of a Hollywood film mogul, on the television miniseries The Starter Wife and the TV series of the same name, for which she received two Golden Globe nominations, a Primetime Emmy Award nomination, and a Screen Actors Guild Award nomination.
 Thereafter, she appeared as Broadway playwright Julia Houston on the NBC musical drama Smash (2012–2013) and as homicide detective Laura Diamond on the NBC police-procedural comedy The Mysteries of Laura (2014–2016).
 From 2017 to 2020, Messing reprised her role as Grace Adler on NBC's three season revival of Will & Grace, garnering a ninth Golden Globe nomination for her performance.

 Messing's film work includes A Walk in the Clouds (1995), Jesus (1999), The Mothman Prophecies (2002), Hollywood Ending (2002), Along Came Polly (2004), The Wedding Date (2005), Lucky You (2007), The Women (2008), Nothing Like the Holidays (2008), Searching (2018), 13: The Musical (2022), and The Alto Knights (2025).
 She has also lent her voice to animated films such as Garfield (2004) and Open Season (2006).

 Early life and education

-Messing was born in Brooklyn, New York, the daughter of Sandra Ellen, who worked as a professional singer, banker, and travel and real estate agent, and Brian Messing, a sales executive for a costume jewelry packaging manufacturer.
-Her family is Jewish, and emigrated to the U.S. from Russia; Przecław, Poland; and London, England.
+Messing was born in Brooklyn, New York, the daughter of Sandra Ellen, who worked as a professional singer, banker, and travel and real estate agent, and Brian Messing, a sales executive for a costume jewellery packaging manufacturer.
+Her family is Jewish, and her ancestors emigrated to the U.S. from Russia; Przecław, Poland; and London, England.
 Messing had a Bat Mitzvah ceremony.
 When Messing was three, she moved with her parents and her older brother, Brett, to East Greenwich, Rhode Island.

 While Messing's parents encouraged her dream of becoming an actress, they also urged her to complete a liberal arts education before deciding on acting as a career.
 Following their advice, she attended Brandeis University, where, at her parents' request, three-quarters of her courses were not theater-related.

 In 1990, after graduating summa cum laude from Brandeis with a Bachelor of Arts in Theater Arts, Messing gained admission to the elite Grad Acting Program at New York University's Tisch School of the Arts, which accepts 16 new students annually.
 She earned a Master of Fine Arts after three years.